gustwindjs/gustwind/README.md

 ![Gustwind data flow](./assets/gustwind-flow.svg)

-It's possible to customize the input formats and it can load data from asynchronous sources, say GraphQL APIs, so it can be used with headless content APIs.
+It's possible to customize the input formats and it can load data from asynchronous sources, say GraphQL APIs, so Gustwind can be used with headless content APIs.

 ## Example sites